 Type: Macanese Opened: 1972 Price: $250/pax Maven Restaurant Review Rank: 4.5 Stars

-To this day, it remains a popular meeting place for large groups of families and friends, who use the outdoor patio to its maximum effect, pitchers of Sangria most definitely in hand.
-With classic Cantonese, Macanese and Portuguese favourites dominating the menu, Nga Tim is the perfect embodiment of Macau’s rich culinary history, at prices that still belong to last century.
+A popular meeting place for large groups of families and friends, classic Cantonese, Macanese and Portuguese favourites dominate the menu, making Nga Tim the perfect embodiment of Macau’s rich culinary history, at prices that still belong to last century.

 Address: 1 Rua Caetano, Coloane Village Hours: 11:30 am to 12:00 am